-Area of Interest: Former Sunoco/PES Refinery Site Billboard
+About Area of Interest: Former Sunoco/PES Refinery Site

-Area of Interest: Former Sunoco/PES Refinery Site Billboard can be seen from Wharton Street, just north of the former Sunoco/PES Refinery site's AOI-8, or driving westbound on I-76 towards the Grays Ferry neighborhood.
+Area of Interest: Former Sunoco/PES Refinery Site Billboard was viewable from June 2-28, 2021.
+It could be seen from Wharton Street, just north of the former Sunoco/PES Refinery site's AOI-8, or driving westbound on I-76 towards the Grays Ferry neighborhood.

-This project situates research as an open set of questions related to the future of the former Sunoco/Philadelphia Energy Solutions (PES) refinery, its ongoing remediation by Sunoco subsidiary Evergreen Resources Group, LLC., and Hilco Redevelopment Partners' plans for the site.
-At 1,300 acres, the largest unredeveloped brownfield in Philadelphia is highly desirable even with the long remediation timeline and limits on future use required by partial remediation.
+Area of Interest situates research as an open set of questions related to the future of the former Sunoco/Philadelphia Energy Solutions (PES) refinery, its ongoing remediation by Sunoco subsidiary Evergreen Resources Group, LLC., and Hilco Redevelopment Partners' plans for the site.
+At 1,300 acres, the largest un-redeveloped brownfield in Philadelphia is highly desirable even with the long remediation timeline and limits on future use required by partial remediation.
 It was the East Coast’s largest oil refinery.